 No, it is not a free program.
-While you can try it at no cost, you'll need to purchase it to make full use of the software.
-It retails for $69 on the Macphun website, which is a one time purchase and results in full access.
-Macphun does not have a subscription model pay option.
+While you can try it at no cost (get Luminar Trial here), eventually you’ll need to purchase it to make full use of the software.
+It retails for $69 USD on the official website (but you can get it for 10$ OFF by applying the coupon code below), which is a one-time purchase and results in full access.
+Skylum does not have a subscription model for payment.

-If $69 sounds a little too pricey for you, don't worry!
-You can use the code SOFTWAREHOW to instantly deduct $10 at checkout.
+If $69 sounds a little too pricey for you, don’t worry!
+You can use the coupon code below to instantly deduct $10 at checkout.
 Follow these steps to make use of the discount code:

-Step 2: Scroll to the bottom of the purchase page until you see the coupon entry box.
-Type in "SOFTWAREHOW".
+Step 2: On the checkout page, scroll to the bottom until you see the coupon entry box.
+Type in “softwarehow”.

-Step 3: Click the "Apply" button and see your discount automatically applied!
-Note: If you also buy "Deep Dive into Luminar", your discount will increase to $36.
+Step 3: Click the “Apply” button and you’ll see your discount automatically applied!

 If you’ve bought a copy of the program, choose “Activate” and enter your account email and activation key.
 Otherwise, choose “Continue Trial” on the bottom-left.
 That will allow you to open the program.
 Interestingly, it asks you what you plan to use Luminar for and gives three options: